Management Discussion and Analysis Report

 |Total ||100.00 ||100.00 |

-In the products and solutions business, our Average revenue per employee, a keymeasurement for increased productivity and profitability is seeing a better trend in thisfinancial year.
+In the products and solutions business, our average revenue per employee, a keymeasurement for increased productivity and profitability is seeing a better trend in thisfinancial year.
 Your Company expects it continue increasing going forward.
 The below tabledepicts the growth:

 The appraisal was conducted by Quality Assurance Institute India Ltd, SEI Partner.